International Finance

 • Discount rate doesn’t change — these are CF adjustments

-BEPS Pillar Two: Global Minimum Tax
+BEPS Pillar Two: Mechanics

-• Applies to MNE groups with consolidated revenue > €750M (smaller firms are out of scope)
+• Applies to MNE groups above the €750M consolidated revenue threshold (smaller firms out of scope)

-• Country attractiveness shifts toward real factors (infrastructure, talent, supply chains)
+• Country attractiveness shifts toward real factors: infrastructure, talent, supply chains

 Part 6: Putting It All Together